pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 ```

 ## Summary

 We have seen the following operations on spaces:
 - `query`: blocks until a tuple is found which matches a given template.
 It then returns the matched tuple.
 - `get`: like `query` but also removes the found tuple.

+We have seen a set of space classes, each implementing a different retrieval strategy (Sequential, Queue, Stack, Pile, Random).

 We have seen the following coordination patterns:
 - Producer/consumer: use a tuples space as a bag of tasks.
 Producers put tuples representing tasks; consumers get tuples representing tasks.